- Financial Aid Home

 The refund dates shown above are estimates.

-Las Positas requires that you complete on-line Exit Counseling BEFORE your 2nd scheduled loan disbursement.
+Las Positas requires that you complete the online Exit Counseling BEFORE your 2nd scheduled loan disbursement.
 (Refer to ‘Direct Loan Refund Schedule’ for refund dates).

 Your 2nd disbursement WILL NOT disburse if this requirement is not successfully completed.